zewei/chip-copilot/README.md

   - [pymtl3](https://github.com/pymtl/pymtl3) - Python hardware generation, simulation, and verification framework, 2019
   - [pyverilog](https://github.com/PyHDI/Pyverilog) - Python design toolkit for Verilog HDL

-> * Chisel [31] is based on Scala language and thus inherits the modern SW language features such as parameterized types, abstract data types, operator overloading, and type inference.
+> * [Chisel]() is based on Scala language and thus inherits the modern SW language features such as parameterized types, abstract data types, operator overloading, and type inference.
 The Chisel generates to RTL HDL model of the HW, but also the Chisel model can be translated to a cycle-accurate C++ executable for fast simulation.
 >
-> * PyMTL [pymtl3](https://github.com/pymtl/pymtl3) supports multilevel modeling on functional, cycle-accurate, and register-transfer levels.
+> * [pymtl3](https://github.com/pymtl/pymtl3) supports multilevel modeling on functional, cycle-accurate, and register-transfer levels.
 One of the key design principles is the modularity of the framework.
 That is achieved by dividing the platform into frontend, intermediate representations and passes similar to the LLVM compiler architecture.
 OpenPiton platform [8] uses also a PyMTL-based PyOCN network on chip generator in their work on developing custom SoC chips.
 >
-> * PyRTL [PyRTL](https://github.com/UCSBarchlab/PyRTL) is a python library for HW modeling similar to PyMTL3.
+> * [PyRTL](https://github.com/UCSBarchlab/PyRTL) is a python library for HW modeling similar to PyMTL3.
 The main difference is that it is a compact core library for HW development, which provides simplicity, usability, and clarity.
 The PyRTL can be extended with standard python modules, such as math modules to extend modeling capabilities.
 Verilog and Chisel FIRRTL code can be generated from PyRTL.

 ## Open Source SoC Generator and Platform